 Extreme temperature alert can be used in the bathroom to alert a carer if your bathroom air temperature has become dangerously cold or hot.
 These can be supplied through a care alarm service or set up with your smart home system.
 Give us a call to discuss the options.

 Flood alert sensors can be fitted as part of a care alarm service, to alert you when water is spreading across the floor but they do tend to give false alerts when used in the shower area.
-An alternative may be more effective shower screens or to we can share information with you about press button shower timers which stops the flow after a given time to prevent risk of floods in the bathroom.
+An alternative may be more effective shower screens or we can share information with you about press button shower timers that stop the flow after a given time to prevent the risk of floods in the bathroom.

 Sensory loss: Devon has some great local services to support people with sensory loss to find equipment and solutions to stay safe and independent at home.

 Devon in Sight (Devon Association for the Blind): www.devoninsight.org.uk